TRDan6577/ELKAutomation/README.md

 `git clone https://github.com/trdan6577/elkautomation.git`

 ## Usage

 ### Secure Server Setup
-In order to install the ELK stack using this program, you MUST edit client.conf, server\_root.conf, and v3.ext.
+In order to install and secure the ELK stack using this program, you MUST edit client.conf, server\_root.conf, and v3.ext.
 Conveniently, the parts you need to edit are surrounded by carrots (< >).
 Just give the carrots the value they ask for and the remove the carrots.
-After filling out these three files, just run serverSetup.sh with administrative privileges.
+After filling out these three files, edit the line in automation.conf so that it says `SECURITY=1`.
+Then run serverSetup.sh with administrative privileges.

 ### Insecure Server Setup